 Newport is the third largest city in Wales.
 It is located to the north-east of Cardiff, forming part of the Newport-Cardiff metropolitan area.
 Since medieval times, it has been famous for its port, which grew significantly during the 19th century with coal exportation from the eastern South Wales Valleys.
 Newport was also the site of the last large-scale armed insurrection in Britain, the Newport Rising of 1839, led by the Chartists.

-As part of the city’s regeneration programme, the 15-storey Chartist Tower is currently being redeveloped into a 163-bedroom Mercure Hotel, along with office and retail space, boasting views stretching across the city.
+As part of the city’s regeneration programme, the 15-storey Chartist Tower is currently being redeveloped into a hotel, along with office and retail space, boasting views stretching across the city.
 Meanwhile, there are also plans in the pipeline for Newport Market to be transformed into a tech hub, with apartments, market units and a food court.
 It’s certainly an exciting time to be living in Newport, or considering a move to this vibrant Welsh city.

 Even though the docks have declined in importance, Newport has remained an important manufacturing and engineering centre.
 Compared to many Welsh towns and cities, Newport’s economy has a broad base, with engineering works and a large number of retail units.
 The city has also acquired a range of public sector employers, and a Richard Rogers-designed Inmos microprocessor factory helped to establish Newport as being extant for technology companies.
-Organisations based in the city include Airbus Defence & Space, the Office for National Statistics, the United Kingdom Intellectual Property Office, Lloyds TSB, Panasonic, International Rectifier, Gocompare, Admiral Insurance, Wales and West Utilities, HM Prison Service, the Passport Office for much of the south and west of the UK, and the Wales headquarters of the Charity Commission and British Red Cross.
+Organisations based in the city include Airbus Defence & Space, the Office for National Statistics, the United Kingdom Intellectual Property Office, Lloyds TSB, Panasonic, Gocompare, Admiral Insurance, Wales and West Utilities, HM Prison Service, the Passport Office for much of the south and west of the UK, and the Wales headquarters of the Charity Commission and British Red Cross.
 At the mouth of the River Usk, the Sims Metal Management plant is home to the world’s largest shredder for scrap metal, as well as the world’s largest car crusher, which featured in the TV series, ‘How do they do it?’.

 Newport is celebrated for its bridges – George Street Bridge was the first cable-stayed bridge in Britain, which opened in 1964.
 Given the number of bridges, driving around Newport is made easy.
 The M4 comes within a mile of the city centre, while the Great Western main railway line passes through the heart of Newport, stopping at the city’s railway station.
 Newport is well-linked, thanks to its proximity to nearby Cardiff, with approximately six rail and five bus services between the cities every hour.
 Newport Bus Station is the largest bus interchange in the county, with 24 stands, while Newport railway station is the third-busiest station in Wales.
 When it comes to air travel, the nearest airport with scheduled domestic and international flights is Cardiff Airport, which is about 30 miles away.